5 Content Marketing Goals that Will Boost Your Strategy

 One way to do this is to create content that attracts inbound links from other relevant websites.
 When other sites link to your content, it sends a signal to the search engines that they found the information useful.
 It’s like getting a vote for your content.

-Although any page on your website could attract inbound links, there are certain types of content that are particularly effective, such as:
+Although any page on your website could attract inbound links, certain types of content are particularly effective, such as:

 • Original research